Canada: Becoming a Senior Society

 FILOMENA TASSI: THE FIRST MINISTER OF SENIORS

-Most of the 10 provinces and three territories now have a ministry dedicated to seniors and ageing issues.
+Most of Canada’s 10 provinces and three territories now have a ministry dedicated to seniors and ageing issues.

 Prime Minister Justin Trudeau, acknowledged the need for a federal portfolio, or national position, when he appointed Filomena Tassi, the first federal Minister of Seniors.Listen

-Since then, Tassi has been travelling the country listening to seniors, listening to families of seniors, and listening to the people who work in the organizations and places that cater to seniors.
+Since then, Tassi has been travelling the country listening to seniors, listening to their families, and listening to the people who work in the organizations and places that cater to seniors.

 She has assembled a list of acute needs.